-If You Feel Sad at Christmas You Are Doing Just Fine
+If You Feel Sad on Christmas You’re Doing Just Fine

-hristmas can be a strange time to a lot of Americans, and that is sad.
+hristmas can be a strange time to a lot of people, and this is sad.
 People work a lot and plan to relax at the end of the year.
-They hope that when Christmas arrive there will be joy but things don’t always work that way.
-It is a time of great expectations and people bet on happiness but they often lose and depression sets in.
+They hope that when Christmas arrive there will be bundles of joy, but things don’t always turn out that way.
+Even though expectations run high, some of us will end up depressed.

-The great paradox of Christmas is that it is difficult to relax and feel joyous when there is so much work to do in order to feel joyous and relaxed.
+The great contradiction of Christmas is that it is difficult to relax and feel joyous when there is so much work to do in order to feel relaxed and joyous.
 There is shopping, loads of work and chores, annoying super high doses of idiotic Christmas music, and plenty of grumpy people.
-Don’t get mad, go for it?
+The more you try to escape, the worse it gets.

-People are stuck in a catch 22 – the more irritated they feel, the more irritated they become because they are suppose to be jolly and happy, so people think they are failing the Christmas spirit, whatever that is.
-At the end of the day sadness and melancholy that sets in and people get disappointed.
+People are stuck in a catch 22 – the more irritated they feel, the more irritated they become because you’re supposed to be jolly and happy.
+People feel guilty thinking they are failing the Christmas spirit, whatever that is.
+At the end of the day sadness and melancholy sets in and people get disappointed.
 There is actually an opportunity in all of this.

-If you feel that way you are on the right track.
-The joy of Christmas is embedded in the understanding that sadness and melancholy should not be driven away but tasted in all its rawness.
+If you feel funny at Christmas, you’re on the right track.
+The real joy of season is getting in touch with your sadness and melancholy; they should not be driven away but tasted in all its rawness.
 If you don’t feel sad at the beginning of Christmas don’t worry, you’ll feel sad at the end.
-Our irritations at Christmas reflect our list of contradictions – the more we know about them the better.
+Our irritations at Christmas also reflect our list of contradictions.

-There is a longing to be nice to others and that can be frustrating because if you haven’t been nice to anybody all year it is difficult to be nice in just one day.
-There is a sense of going back to community which is something we haven’t done ever and now we suffer the stress of having to catch up to everyone.
+There is a longing to be nice to others and that can be frustrating because if you haven’t been nice to anyone all year, it is difficult to just turn out nice from one day to the other.
+There is a sense of going back to community, something we haven’t done in a long time and now we fell stressed by having to catch up to everyone and that whole feeling.
 There is also the realization we’ve been more alone than we realized or wanted.

-We spend too much time working and being up-tight and there is no way we can be ready and relaxed by December 25th, we need more time but Christmas also take our time as we prepare for Christmas.
-Everyone wants to be happy at Christmas and we hope to be joyous when it arrives.
+We spend too much time working and being up-tight and there is no way we can be cool and high by December 25th, we need more time but Christmas also take our time as we prepare for Christmas.
+Everyone tell us to be happy – Bah Humbug!.

 Media plays the mysteries of Christmas through the movies and songs.
-But the simple demand “we need to be joyous at a certain moment” make us more miserable.
-It feels like…if we have to do one more chore, we’ll snap.
+But the simple demand that “we need to be joyous at a certain moment” make us more miserable.
+It feels like…if we have to do one more chore to be happy, I’ll snap.

 Image credit: Ryan Hyde